hannahdesmond/mastery-curriculum/chapter5/README.md

 ## Creating new objects in the world

 We, too, can send the message `new` to these classes.
-This is how we create new objects: new instances of that class.
+This is how we create new objects (new instances of that class).

-> This process is called **instantiation**.
+> The process of asking classes to create instances is called **instantiation**.

 Let's imagine that we wanted to populate our world with people.
 Each person has a height.
 Let's also imagine that Ruby pre-defined a `Person` class.
 Here's how we'd instantiate people: each time, asking the god of `Person`s to create a new instance with a certain height: